- BOOK SERIES

 Innovative Leader’s Guide to Transforming Organizations

-Winner 2013 International Book Award – Best Business Reference Book
+2013 International Book Awards: Winner Best Business Reference Book

 According to Carla Paonessa, Accenture Managing Partner, Retired, “This guide is designed to organize the chaos that accompanies transformative and systemic change.
 Metcalf delineates the process into seven categories that are straightforward and easy to follow.
 She gives templates to help group the work.
 She offers examples and tells stories of how this method has worked.
 And, more importantly, she illustrates and integrates the personal “inside” work of the leader with the “outside” work of the organization.
 We’re introduced to Paul, an executive who takes his organization through transformative change, and are privy to the conversation Paul has with himself as he applies what he has learned about himself and what he learns about his organization: What do I do?
 What do I believe?
 How do we do this?”